-Re-created stream contributes to water quality, quality of life
+Enhancing water quality, quality of life

-St. Paul Parks and Recreation, Capitol Region Watershed District staff's Clean Water Fund supported work at Trout Brook Nature Sanctuary treats stormwater before it reaches the Mississippi, draws people and critters to enhanced habitat on the site of a former rail yard
+St. Paul Parks and Recreation, Capitol Region Watershed District work at Trout Brook Nature Sanctuary treats stormwater before it reaches the Mississippi River, draws people and critters to enhanced habitat on the site of a former rail yard

-T. PAUL - A Clean Water Fund project at Trout Brook Nature Sanctuary that recreated more than a half-mile of a stream buried and channeled into a stormwater pipe 140 years ago is improving water quality, creating habitat and contributing to quality of life in the heart of the city.
+St. Paul's 42-acre Trout Brook Nature Sanctuary gets about 150,000 visitors a year.
+Photo Credit: HR Green Inc. ST. PAUL - A Clean Water Fund project at Trout Brook Nature Sanctuary that re-created more than a half-mile of a stream buried and channeled into a stormwater pipe 140 years ago is improving water quality, creating habitat and contributing to quality of life in the heart of the city.